basking-in-the-sun2000/solar-logger/setting_up.md

 To start the logger as a service,

-1. cd to the directory with the code
+- cd to the directory with the code
-2. cp solar.service /lib/systemd/system/solar.service
+- cp solar.service /lib/systemd/system/solar.service
-3. change the text within the *** to what you need
+- change the text within the *** to what you need
-4. sudo systemctl enable solar.service
+- sudo systemctl enable solar.service
-5. sudo systemctl start solar.service
+- sudo systemctl start solar.service
-6. check it
+- check it
-  a. sudo systemctl status solar.service
+  - sudo systemctl status solar.service

 If you need to fix your db, i had to use these commands on my computer, since the pi didn't had enough memory (adjust your paths)